AneesMuzzafer/elemental/README.md

 ## Getting Started:

 ### Why Choose Elemental?

 Elemental has been designed with the aim of having no strings attached.
 There are no dependencies on external libraries or frameworks.
-We wanted to give our developers a genuine sense of control—an invitation to independently explore and understand the magical stuff that powers the framework.
+The aim is to give the developers a genuine sense of control—an invitation to independently explore and understand the magical stuff that powers the framework.

-Our goal?
+The goal?
 Let developers fully embrace and leverage the elegance of powerful abstractions like DI containers, ORMs, Middlewares, and more.
-But here's the kicker—we're not just pointing the way.
-We're handing you the keys to unravel the mysteries, empowering you to explore how these abstractions are laid out in the code.
+But here's the kicker—Elemental is not just pointing the way.
+It is handing you the keys to unravel the mysteries, empowering you to explore how these abstractions are laid out in the code.
 Because coding shouldn't be a maze; it should be a journey.
 Let's make that journey together. 🚀

 ### Creating Your First Elemental App

-Embarking on your Elemental journey is a breeze.
 Unlike other frameworks, Elemental doesn't rely on Composer or external libraries.
 It's as simple as cloning the repository and getting started with good ol' PHP installed on your system.

 #### Cloning the Repository